watertap-org/watertap/docs/getting_started.rst

 Install on Linux, Windows, and Mac (ARM)
 ----------------------------------------

-For Mac users, this section is for Apple's Mac computers with ARM processors (also referred to as Apple Silicon, M1, or M2).
+Mac users, this section is for Apple computers with ARM processors (also known as Apple Silicon, M1, or M2).
 To check if your Mac is using an ARM processor, click the apple icon in the upper left corner of your screen.
 Then select the About This Mac item to view the type of processor in your computer.

 Create a Conda environment (in this example, named ``watertap``) where WaterTAP and its runtime dependencies will be installed: